quicwg/multipath/draft-ietf-quic-multipath.md

 MP_NEW_CONNECTION_ID and MP_RETIRE_CONNECTION_ID frames to provide new Connection IDs for the peer after the enable_multipath parameter is negotiated.

-Path Identifier allocated by endpoints MUST NOT be larger or equal to the max_concurrent_paths transport parameter which is negotiated by endpoints.
+Endpoints MUST NOT allocate more active Path Identifiers than the max_concurrent_paths transport parameter negotiated by endpoints.

 Cipher suites with nonce shorter than 12 bytes cannot be used together with the multipath extension.
 If such cipher suite is selected and the use of the